ITfoxtec/FoxIDs/docs/app-reg-howto-saml-microsoft-entra-id.md

    - Optionally, install for current user: `Install-Module Microsoft.Graph -Scope CurrentUser -Force`
    - Or update the module: `Update-Module -Name Microsoft.Graph` and select `A`
 3. Connect to Microsoft Graph: `Connect-MgGraph -Scopes "Domain.ReadWrite.All,Directory.AccessAsUser.All"`
-4. Setup the configuration variables:
+4. Set up the configuration variables:
    ```powershell
    $domainName = "your-domain.com" # The domain name to configure federation for
    $idpIssuer = "copied IdP Issuer from FoxIDs"